The Die of Tomorrow, Today

 It didn’t really catch on with other games, either.
 Even Earthdawn, FASA’s attempt to combine the “let’s roll a ton of dice” mechanic from Shadowrun with a determination to use every die a D&D player might have lying around, ignored it.
 Its use was mostly restricted to niche games like like comedy RPG Tales from the Floating Vagabond, racing board game Formula D, and convention time-waster Button Men.

-So for years the thirty-sided die remained the weird niche die, absent from most gamers’ dice bags and largely unused for those few quirky gamers who bough them.
+So for years the thirty-sided die remained the weird niche die, absent from most gamers’ dice bags and largely unused even by those few quirky gamers who bought them.
 The Armory did fine even with the declining sales, eventually merging with Chessex in 1998 to form Alliance Game Distributors, the largest game distributor in the United States.

 And then, twenty years later, something funny happened.